 Students who successfully complete their senior secondary education are awarded the South Australian Certificate of Education (SACE).
 The SACE is an internationally recognised qualification that paves the way for young people to move from school to work or further training and study.
-The SACE was progressively introduced from 2009 to ensure students gain the skills they need for the future, as citizens and employees.

-Since then, the SACE has been updated and strengthened to ensure it meets the needs of students, families, higher and further education providers, employers and the community.
+Since its introduction in 2009, the SACE has been updated and strengthened to ensure it meets the needs of students, families, higher and further education providers, employers and the community.
 Studying for the SACE will help students develop the skills and knowledge they need to succeed - whether they are headed for further education and training, university, an apprenticeship or straight into the workforce.